 |

-Repair the open circuit between terminal 87 of the main relay connector and the terminals on the fuse box in the engine compartment for fuses Ef12 and Ef15.
+Repair open circuit between terminal 87 of main relay connector and engine compartment fuse box terminals for fuses Ef12 and Ef15.

 |